List of Weeds characters: Dean Hodes

 Dean Hodes (Andy Milder, regular character in season 3, guest character in seasons 1–2 and 4–7) is Isabelle and Quinn's father and Celia's husband; in the first season, he is also Nancy's lawyer and Doug's poker buddy.
 Dean loves Isabelle, but has a constantly antagonistic relationship with Celia, which eventually leads to a divorce.
 Dean keeps a close friendship with Doug, in spite of Doug having slept with Celia.
 In season five, he performs a legal service for Silas and Doug.
 In season seven, it is revealed that Dean is living with Heylia to provide legal advice.

 Isabelle Hodes

 Isabelle Hodes (Allie Grant, regular character in seasons 3–5, guest character in seasons 1–2) is Celia and Dean's younger daughter, who frustrates her mother with her open homosexuality.
 Celia is also frustrated with her daughter's unwillingness to lose weight; that frustration peaks when Isabelle becomes an advertising model for Huskaroo's, a clothing line for overweight and obese girls.
 Isabelle becomes close friends with Shane, who bond over their abnormal mothers; their relationship ends when Shane moves "off the grid" during season six.
 Isabelle resents her mother, but seems to enjoy her father's company.
-In the series finale, Dean reveals that Isabelle has had a sex change and is now named Bruce.
+In the series finale, Dean reveals that Isabelle has had gender affirming surgery and is now living as Bruce.